Cache Interface

 Multiple Storage Backend Support

-The system adopts a design that separates abstract interfaces from concrete implementations, using the Cache
+The system adopts a design that separates abstract interfaces from concrete implementations, using the Cache enum to uniformly encapsulate two cache backends:

 - Redis: Distributed cache, suitable for multi-instance deployment scenarios, relies on

-connection pool to manage connections. - Memory: Memory cache, based on
+bb8-redisconnection pool to manage connections. - Memory: Memory cache, based on

-for thread-safe storage, suitable for single-instance lightweight scenarios.
+DashMapfor thread-safe storage, suitable for single-instance lightweight scenarios.

-The cache type is specified through the configuration file (cache_type
+The cache type is specified through the configuration file (cache_type field), with default support for two types: redis and memory.

 Core Data Structures